Our perspective on CDL vs Non CDL

 The 3 Car Hauler – Non CDL

-If a car hauler has a 3 car trailer, there is a chance he may be Non CDL.
+If a car hauler has a 3 car trailer, there is a chance they may be Non CDL.
 The authorities know this.
 Furthermore they know that 3 vehicles will always come short of 26,000 pounds of GVW.
 For those that don’t know, that means that the truck, trailer and vehicles need to all be under 26,000 pounds.
 Basically, the entire moving entity that’s rolling down the highway.

 Because the officers know that a lot of drivers may require a CDL, but don’t have one, they pull over 3 car haulers.
 It’s like shooting fish in a barrel.
 Eventually, you’ll find one that is over weight.